Medical School Accreditation Standards for AUC

 The United States Department of Education, via the National Committee on Foreign Medical Education and Accreditation (NCFMEA), reviews the standards that countries use to accredit medical schools.
 The NCFMEA has determined that the ACCM’s accreditation standards are comparable to those used by the Liaison Committee on Medical Education (LCME), the accrediting body that accredits medical education programs in the United States.

-Approval for Participation in U.S. Federal Financial Aid Programs
+U.S. Federal Financial Aid Programs

 Because of approval from the NCFMEA, AUC students may qualify for and access the U.S. Federal Financial Aid program.